teodutu/SIS/README.md

 - query parameter exploitation

+### Lab 5 - DEP & ASLR
+ASLR is bypassed by ret-to-plt.
+DEP is bypased by ret-to-libc.

 ### Lab 6 - ROP & DOP
 The ROP tasks are classics.
 The DOP task is bullshit.